The Father of War

 Act: 6

-Reward: 1 Passive Skill Points, Soul of Tukohama
+Reward: Book of Skill, 1 Passive Skill Points, Soul of Tukohama

 Tarkleigh knows another way to reach the Prison.
 Access the Karui Fortress to find a way.